Inventitech/phd-thesis-template/README.md

 This is an improved version of the [TU Delft PhD thesis template](https://www.tudelft.nl/en/tu-delft-corporate-design/downloads/).
-It features a number of changes to increase both on- and off-screen (printing) quality, as well as reduce printing costs.
-The layout is very well-readable, but rather close to the low limits for font size and page utilization that I would use (i.e., if anything, I would recommend to increase font size or page margins).
+It features a large number of changes to increase both on- and off-screen (printing) quality, as well as reduce printing costs.

 ## How to pay attribution

 I did not create the original template.
-However, I would appreciate it if you did keep the note that you are using this adopted version of the template, as it was a lot of work to create.
+However, I would appreciate it if you did keep the note that you are using this adopted version of the template.
 Moreover, would you send me a message (moritzbeller -AT- gmx -DOT- de) or create an issue/PR that you are using this style, together with your expected defense date, university and research group?

 ## Theses using this Style
 Moritz Beller, 2018-11-23, Software Engineering Research Group, TU Delft